 Thanks for considering becoming a lead educator at CBE, a growing, thriving synagogue in the heart of Brownstone Brooklyn.
-We are seeking talented, creative, dedicated, and menschlich individuals to form our ‘dream team’ of Jewish educators for our religious school, Yachad.
-Yachad is a Shabbat-centered supplementary program of approximately 500 students, in grades K-11.
+We are seeking talented, creative, dedicated, and menschlich individuals to form our ‘dream team’ of Jewish educators for our religious school, Yachad, for the 2020-21 school year.
+Yachad is a Shabbat-centered supplementary program of approximately 500 students, in grades K-12.

 We are a small, dedicated staff, with enthusiasm for fostering meaningful and rich connection to Judaism in our students and families.
 We are seeking full-time lead teachers for upper elementary and middle school grades.
 We have very little turnover in our full-time teaching staff, and are proud that one previous lead teacher is going on to cantorial school, and another is moving to a different state where she will continue to provide teen Jewish education programming.

 The structure of Yachad is designed so that students in grades 3-6 spend two days a week for two-to-three hours at a time in the program, and students in grades K-2, and 7-11 spend one day a week for two-to-three hours in the program.
 As a teacher, your mornings are structured with curriculum planning meetings, parent emails, preparation of class materials, and professional development workshops.
 Your afternoons are your active teaching time with the students.
 Additionally, our teachers play an important role in our community outside of program hours, through their leadership during some Friday night Shabbat celebrations, holidays, and weekend retreats.